 Once you have a dry rot problem there’s not much you can do to restore the integrity of the wood.
 You have to cut away all the sections that have rotted, or replace the whole piece of timber.
 It’s quite a drastic, albeit necessary, step to getting rid of dry rot.
 But the best way to deal with dry rot is by preventing from it happening in the first place.

-Boric Acid is an effective weapon in preventing dry rot.
-A Boric Acid treatment prevents dry rot in new wood and will kill wood-destroying fungus and rot-causing organisms.
-Boric Acid is water-soluble and will soak into dry wood.
+Boric acid is an effective weapon in preventing dry rot.
+A treatment with it prevents dry rot in new wood and will kill wood-destroying fungus and rot-causing organisms.
+It is water-soluble and will soak into dry wood.
 When mixed with glycol, it is a little better in penetrating the wood giving you a better preventative treatment.

 Weed and grass control

-Not only is Boric Acid great for eradicating insects in your home, it is also an effective weed and grass killer.
+Not only is boric acid great for eradicating insects in your home, it is also an effective weed and grass killer.
 Because it acts like a desiccant, it draws moisture out of the weeds causing them to wither and die.
-Boric Acid also disrupts the weeds’ natural photosynthesis cycle.
+It also disrupts the weeds’ natural photosynthesis cycle.
 By interfering with this, the weeds are unable to generate enough nutrients to survive, and they die.

-Once eradicated, you can prevent weeds ever returning by re-treating the area with Boric Acid.
+Once eradicated, you can prevent weeds ever returning by re-treating the area.
 Just sprinkle a little in the areas where you’ve see them grow in the past.
-The Boric Acid will prevent the weeds from ever taking root.
+It will prevent the weeds from ever taking root.

-A nice benefit of Boric Acid is its deodorising ability.
+A nice benefit of boric acid is its deodorising ability.
 Over time, your dishwasher or de-humidifier can get that musty sort of smell about them.
-With a simple treatment with Boric Acid, you can get rid of the odour.
+With a simple treatment you can get rid of the odour.
 Just add a teaspoon to the water in your appliance and leave it for 30 minutes.
 Then rinse out the solution and the odour is gone!